Partial-Birth Abortion Ban Act: Legislative History

+Judicial History

 The constitutionality of the law was challenged immediately after the signing.
 Three different U.S. district courts declared the law unconstitutional.
 All three cited the law's omission of an exception for the health of the woman (as opposed to the life of the woman), and all three decisions cited precedent set by Roe v.
 Wade (1973) and Stenberg v.
 Carhart (2000).
 The federal government appealed the district court rulings, which were then affirmed by three courts of appeals.
 The Supreme Court agreed to hear the Carhart case on February 21, 2006, and agreed to hear the companion Planned Parenthood case on June 19, 2006.

 On April 18, 2007, the Supreme Court in a 5–4 decision, Gonzales v.
 Carhart, held that the statute does not violate the Constitution.
 Justice Anthony Kennedy wrote for the majority which included Justices Samuel Alito, Clarence Thomas, Antonin Scalia, and Chief Justice John Roberts.
 Justice Ruth Bader Ginsburg wrote the dissent which was joined by Stephen Breyer, David Souter, and John Paul Stevens.
 Kennedy's majority opinion argued that the case differed from Stenberg v.
 Carhart, a 2000 case in which the Supreme Court struck down a state ban on partial-birth abortion as unconstitutional, in that the Partial Birth Abortion Act defined the banned procedure more clearly.
 In dissent, Ginsburg argued that the decision departed from established abortion jurisprudence, and that lack of a health exception "jeopardizes women’s health and places doctors in an untenable position".
 The replacement of O'Connor by Alito was identified as a key difference between the 5–4 decision against the Nebraska law in Stenberg and the 5–4 support for the abortion ban in Gonzales.